drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-09

+_09-15  8:14_ An LLM is designed to generate statistically likely responses to the question "Whatwould an answer to this query sound like?"
+This is not the same thing asanswering the question.
+It might produce what you are looking for, or it mightnot.
+This is one reason why output from an LLM will sound authoritative evenwhen it is wrong, and apologetic when mistakes are pointed out.
+It is notauthoritative or apologetic, and it is not "thinking" about the question, says @mcnees@mastodon.social
 _09-15  8:01_ I was distressed that version control was not seeing changes I made to my blog.
 Then I couldn't understand why the changes were appearing in the repo.
 Then I remembered my blogging script commits changes I make to the blog to the repo.
 The feeling was like wandering around, lost, for a time, and then coming across a place that seems familiar, because I've already been here.
 LLM hallucinations, anyone?
 _09-15  7:30_
 _09-15  7:26_